Although we didn't see any sheep or caribou today, we enjoyed seeing

 direction where travelers can better see the Matanuska Glacier and

 seen photos of the stunning mountain scenery along the Richardson Hwy.
 (AK 4) between Glennallen and Valdez.

 Today we drove that section northbound, then turned west onto the

 Glenn Hwy.
-(AK 1), a National Scenic Byway, for another 175 miles to the northern part of
+(AK 1), a National Scenic Byway, to the northern part of

 Anchorage.
 The Chugach Mountains to the south and Talkeetna Mountains to

 the north guarantee more beautiful glaciated Alaska scenery on this

 Jim will be riding a 100-mile bike race on the Glenn Hwy. in July,

 part of the Fireweed 400 cycling event.
 His race goes 50 miles east from

 Sheep Mountain (near the Matanuska Glacier) and 50 miles back.